khaziashwaq/CalmCove/README.md

 ## Roadmap

-- Add mood tracking and insights.
-- Improve chat support with AI-powered suggestions.
+- Add mood tracking and insights with AI-powered suggestions.
-- Implement multi-device sync for journals.
+- Location based mental health helpline directory.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repo and submit a pull request.

-## License

-This project is licensed under the MIT License.